spice-h2020/VISIR/README.md

 ### Using Node.js and NPM.
 Prerequisite: [Node](https://nodejs.org/en/).

-3. Use powershell to go to the downloaded programm folder and install all packages with the following command `npm install`
+3. Use powershell to go to the downloaded program folder and install all packages with the following command `npm install`

 4. Launch the local server with the following command `npm run start`